rails/rails/guides/source/action_mailbox_basics.md

 Here is an example of an Action Mailbox that processes emails to create 'forwards' for the user's project.

-`before_processing` callback is used to ensure that certain conditions are met before `process` is called.
-In this case, the email is bounced using `bounced_with` if the 'forwarder' has no projects.
+The `before_processing` callback is used to ensure that certain conditions are met before `process` method is called.
+In this case, `before_processing` checks that the user has at least on project.
+Other [Action Mailbox callbacks](https://api.rubyonrails.org/classes/ActionMailbox/Callbacks.html) are `after_processing` and `around_processing`.

+The email can be bounced using `bounced_with` if the 'forwarder' has no projects.
 The 'forwarder' is a `User` with the same email as `mail.from`.

 If the 'forwarder' does have at least one project, the `record_forward` method creates an Active Record model in the application using the email data `mail.subject` and `mail.content`.
 Otherwise it sends an email, using Action Mailer, requesting the 'forwarder' to choose a project.